Chase Freedom® Student credit card review

 We’ve said it before, but it’s worth repeating: Do everything you can to avoid owing interest charges on your credit cards.
 In this case, that means stay away from cash advances.

-Lastly, and this isn't a huge deal, but if you're already thinking about travel rewards cards and rewards, be aware that the Chase Ultimate Rewards® points earned with this card aren't transferrable to travel partners.
-You can redeem them through the Ultimate Rewards® portal for travel, but the best value for Ultiate Rewards® points often comes by transferring the rewards to a travel partner and that's not an option here.
-That said, use this card responsibly during your student years, build a solid credit score and relationship with Chase and you could very well qualify for one of those premium cards, such as CardName, down the road.
+Lastly, and this isn’t a huge deal, but if you’re already thinking about travel rewards cards and rewards, be aware that the Chase Ultimate Rewards® points earned with this card aren’t transferrable to travel partners.
+You can redeem them through the Ultimate Rewards® portal for travel, but the best value for Ultiate Rewards® points often comes by transferring the rewards to a travel partner and that’s not an option here.
+That said, use this card responsibly during your student years, build a solid credit score and relationship with Chase and you could very well qualify for one of those premium cards, such as the card_name, down the road.
 At that point, any Ultimate Rewards® points you earned with your student card could then be rolled under the Sapphire Preferred® card.

 CardRatings conducts a survey annually to learn what actual cardholders think of their cards.
-Here are the results:
+Here are the results for the Chase Freedom® Student credit card:

-Current Scores Past Scores
+Current ScoresPast Scores

-Likelihood of Continuing to Use 8.7 8.1
+Likelihood of Continuing to Use8.78.1

-Recommend to a Friend/Colleague 8.6 7.6
+Recommend to a Friend/Colleague8.67.6

 Scores above reflect the results of surveys with actual cardholders.
 Full methodology below.